Guamúchil: Municipal logo

-Overall Guamúchil has been one of the cities that generates the greatest progress to the state.
+Geography

 Climate

 Guamúchil has a hot-type semi-arid or steppe climate (BSh) under the Köppen climate classification, with a mean annual precipitation of 593 mm and a mean annual temperature of 25.1 C.

-Agriculture
+Economy

 Trade is a very important part for the economy of this city.
 There are large grain storage warehouses for sale and use.
 Agriculture is one of the main sources of income in the area, and different types of foods are grown but it is mainly corn and tomato.

 This city can produce more than 15 types of different crops.
 Many basic for Regional Agro-industry and for domestic and international markets, such as safflower, wheat, soybeans, corn, sorghum, vegetables, chickpeas, fruits and grasses among others.

 Notable people

 Guamúchil is the birthplace of boxer Carlos Cuadras, singer Ana Gabriel, artist Ariel Camacho and Miss México World 2009 Perla Beltrán.